deepdrive0/deepdrive0.github.io/README.md

 # deepdrive0.github.io
-At DeepDrive.ai, we drive with deep learning and deep reinforcement learning.
+At DeepDrive.ai, we develop driving brain using deep learning and deep reinforcement learning.

 Stay tuned.